jestincybrosys/userRole/readme.txt

 Assign or remove specific capabilities to user roles.
 Easily manage user permissions.
 Revoke or grant access to various WordPress features.
-Improve your website's security by fine-tuning user privileges.

 == Usage ==